 Why is a sanctions compliance programme important?

-Actions taken by enforcement agencies in the past two years have highlighted the importance of sanctions compliance programmes.
+Actions taken by enforcement agencies in the past few years have highlighted the importance of sanctions compliance programmes.
 If one is not in place or is not effective, enforcement agencies will not hesitate in requiring one to be put in place as a condition of a settlement.
 Being forced by a regulator or enforcement agency to strengthen a sanctions compliance programme comes with a number of difficulties, including reputational damage and, in serious cases, ongoing costs associated with future monitorship by enforcement agencies.
 It is far better for an organisation to take the initiative and develop and implement a sanctions compliance programme on its own terms to protect the business.